nolauren/workshops/cheasepeake.md

 ## Goal

+Opportunity to bring together DHers from across the region.

 Solidify and launch the Cheasepeake DH Consortium.
 Outcomes include:
 - Finalzing a mission statement.
 - Identifying priorities for the next several years.
 - Determining a governance structure.
-- Developing a commmunications and membership outreach plan
+- Developing a commmunications and membership outreach plan.

 ## Schedule